-Remuneration Structure of How Compensation is Policy Compensation Packages Calculated Executive Directors The Compensationand RemunerationCommitteedeterminestheamountofremuneration Executive compensation is composed of salaries, bonuses and other annual compensation, plus fixed per diem for every board meeting Benchmarks such as industry peer group, compensation studies, and level of responsibilities are used as basis.
+Remuneration Policy Structure of Compensation Packages How Compensation is Calculated Executive Directors Remuneration Committee Executive compensation is composed of salaries, bonuses and other annual Benchmarks such as industry peer group, compensation studies,

-Remuneration Policy Structure of Compensation Packages How Compensation is Calculated which shall be in a level sufficient to attended.
-Non-Executive Directors attract directors, executives and other key senior personnel needed to run the Company successfully.
-Independent Director - P 50,000 / meeting Others - P 10,000 / meeting
+Remuneration Policy Structure of Compensation Packages How Compensation is Calculated remuneration which shall compensation, plus fixed and level of be in a level sufficient to per diem for every board responsibilities are used as attract directors, executives meeting attended. basis. and other key senior Independent Director - Non-Executive Directors personnel needed to run P 50,000 / meeting Others - the Company successfully.
+P 10,000 / meeting

-Do stockholders have the opportunity to approve the decision on total remuneration (fees, allowances, benefitsin-kind and other emoluments) of board of directors?
+Do stockholders have the opportunity to approve the decision on total remuneration (fees, allowances, benefits-in-kind and other emoluments) of board of directors?
 Provide details for the last three (3) years.

-Remuneration Scheme Date of Stockholders' Approval Yes, stockholders ratify all acts made by the Board and Management 27 April 2015 during the Annual Stockholders' Meeting (ASM).
-The annual compensation of the principal officers and the per diem for directors are disclosed in the 28 April 2014 SEC Form 20-IS distributed to all stockholders prior to the ASM.
-22 April 2013
+Remuneration Scheme Date of Stockholders' Approval Yes, stockholders ratify all acts made by the Board and Management during the Annual Stockholders' Meeting (ASM) including those pertaining to Board 25 April 2016 remuneration.
+The annual compensation of the principal officers and the per diem 27 April 2015 for directors are disclosed in the SEC Form 20-IS distributed to all stockholders prior to the ASM.
+18 July 2014